promer94/Cloudapplication/README.md

   (v)	  Change directories to the TaskList application:

 	      	cd python-docs-samples-master/datastore/cloud-client
-  (vi)	 Confirm if the requirements.txt file contains the following:
+  (vi)	 Confirm if the requirements.txt file contains the following and then install dependencies:

           google-cloud-datastore==1.4.0

-	      Install dependencies:

           pip install -r requirements.txt

   (vii)	  Run the application!
-Use the ID of your Google Cloud Platform project for <project-id>.
+Use the ID of your Google Cloud Platform project for project-id.

           python tasks.py --project-id <project-id> new MySampleSandbox